-Embryo Transfer and Oocyte Collection and ICSI Services
+Embryo Transfer, Oocyte Collection, and ICSI Services

+The equine embryo transfer program was started in 1984 with nonsurgical transfer of embryos.
+Research in the Section of Reproduction demonstrated equine embryos can be cooled and transported for up to 24 hours.
 The Hofmann Center offers a wide range of equine embryo transfer services (see the list of options below).
 The center has an on-site embryo transfer recipient mare herd available for embryos from donor mares managed by the Hofmann Center reproduction team.

 Equine Embryo Transfer Options